DLR-RM/BlenderProc/examples/datasets/bop_object_on_surface_sampling/README.md

 * Here we are sampling BOP objects from 3 different datasets.
 * We load 3 random objects from LM and T-LESS datasets, and 10 objects from the dataset given by `"<args:1>"` (e.g. ycbv in this case).
-* `"obj.set_shading_mode('auto')"` sets the shading for these corresponding objects to auto.
-This looks more realistic for coarser + curved meshes like in LineMOD.
-For T-LESS and ITODD it should be ommited in favor of flat shading which appears more realistic on edgy objects.
 * Note that each loader loads the camera intrinsics and resolutions of each dataset, thus each subsequent `BopLoader` overwrites these intrinsics.
 In this example, `"<args:1>"`(ycbv) dataset intrinsics are used when rendering.
 If required, they can be overwritten by setting `resolution_x, resolution_y, cam_K` in the camera sampler or global config.

 ### Material Manipulator